-- The SCCA will offer support through the Heifer Scholarship Project Coordinator.
-The Heifer Program Coordinator will be a secondary source of information and support for the recipient by assisting with the following: - Coordinate visits to look at and pick up heifer(s) from the participating producer(s). - Deliver the heifer to the recipient, if needed. - Check-ins throughout the year to ensure project is on track for the scholarship recipient to show and sell their bred heifer at fair.
+- The SCCA will offer support through the Cattle Scholarship Project Coordinator.
+The Program Coordinator will be a secondary source of information and support for the recipient by assisting with the following: - Coordinate visits to look at and pick up animal(s) from the participating producer(s). - Deliver the animal to the recipient, if needed. - Check-ins throughout the year to ensure project is on track for the scholarship recipient to show and sell their animal at fair.